abarnabalasankaran/customer-churn-analysis-using-Power-BI/README.md

-# 📉 Customer Churn Analysis using Power BI
+# 📉 Customer Churn Analysis using Power BI and Excel

 This project leverages **Power BI Desktop** and **Excel** to help businesses **understand, analyze, and reduce customer churn**.
 It includes predictive modeling, segmentation, and interactive dashboards to support **data-driven retention strategies**.